th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

 - Pin for the general decoding output: `general_decoder_out` `parsed` `publish`

-## Configuration example
+### Configuration example

-API Kubernetes documentation contains specification format for any Kubernetes in-built object; th2-specific custom resources can be found in Readme file of component repository.
+API Kubernetes documentation contains specification format for any in-built Kubernetes object; th2-specific custom resources can be found in a Readme file of component repository.

 - Field **name** in metadata must be filled in as a box name.

-- Field *image-name** must contain a link to the image of `codec` on your project(preferably last version)(For one project you can have more than one `codec` for same protocol)
+- Field **image-name** must contain a link to the image of `codec` on your project (preferably last version)(For one project you can have more than one `codec` for the same protocol).

-- **Image-version** field should be filled with image tag(version of image in your project’s `codec`)
+- **Image-version** field should be filled with image tag (version of image in your project’s `codec`).

-- In the **type** field you should specify the type of component in th2
+- In the **type** field you should specify the type of component in th2.

 - **logFile** settings can be added on request to th2-support.
 There's no need to fill this field, because mostly you don’t need higher levels of logs.